shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-segment-targeting-on-a-line-item.md

 ---
 title: Microsoft Monetize - Set Up Segment Targeting on a Line Item
-description: The article details the process of setting up segment targeting on a line item, enabling advertisers to define and target specific audience segments, both internally created and from third-party data sources, for more precise advertising campaigns. ms.date: 10/28/2023
+description: The article guide on setting up segment targeting for precise ad campaigns, defining and targeting specific audience segments from various sources. ms.date: 10/28/2023
 ---